thewca/wca-regulations/wca-regulations-2012.md

 - 3b) Puzzles must be fully operational, such that normal scrambling is possible.
 - 3c) Polyhedral puzzles must use a colour scheme with one colour per face in the solved state.
 Each puzzle variation must have moves, states and solutions functionally identical to the original puzzle.
 - 3d) Puzzles must have coloured stickers, coloured tiles, or painted/printed colours.
   - 3d1) Exception: Competitors with a medically documented visual disability may use textured puzzles with different textures on different faces.
 Textures/patterns must be uniform per face.
 Each face should have a distinct colours, to aid in scrambling and judging.
+[NOTE: The last sentence needs fixing. “colours” shouldn’t be plural, and there is no need for the comma: “Each face should have a distinct colour to aid in scrambling and judging.”]
 - 3e) The colours of puzzles must be solid, with one uniform colour per face.
 Each colour on the puzzle must be clearly distinct from the other colours.
 - 3f) Stickers/tiles/textures/paint must not be thicker than 1.5 mm, or the generally available thickness for non-cube puzzles.
 - 3g) Puzzles may be refined internally by sanding or lubricating.